appbaseio/Docs/content/docs/analytics/Overview.md

 ### Record Analytics
 We have created some open-source libraries that make recording most of the analytics possible out-of-the-box.
 And we also have the REST APIs that allow users to use them to power their own end-user analytics or internal analytics.
 Please check the [docs](/docs/analytics/Implement/) to learn how to record the appbase.io analytics.

-We are actively working on to get the best out of the elasticsearch, personalization and NLP based search is in our roadmap & soon will be available for the customers.
-We hope you like it and we'll be happy to hear the feedback from you.
-You can reach out to us on twitter or email us at info@appbase.io.